 Response to Recommendation: The TRCC disagrees with this recommendation.
 The assessment team's recommendation appears to be based on the fact that the DMV would not release the required evidence documentation to the team.
 The TRCC believes that it does an excellent job in engaging the appropriate stakeholders through its meetings, conference calls, emails and various other methods of communication.

-One of the new Section 405c-funded projects being conducted in FFY 2019 will address some of the specific deficiencies noted by the NHTSA Assessment Team with regard to the driver data system:
+One of the FFY 2019 Section 405c-funded projects continuing in FFY 2020 is addressing some of the specific deficiencies noted by the NHTSA Assessment Team with regard to the driver data system: